dario-rodriguez/devon-guide/Spring-boot-admin-Integration-with-OASP4J.md

 If you already use Spring Cloud Discovery for your applications you don’t need the SBA Client.
 Just make the Spring Boot Admin Server a DiscoveryClient, the rest is done by our AutoConfiguration.

 The following steps are for using Eureka, but other Spring Cloud Discovery implementations are supported as well.
-There are examples using [[ Consul |https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-consul/]]and [[ Zookeeper |https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-zookeeper/]].
+There are examples using [[ Consul |https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-consul/]] and [[ Zookeeper |https://github.com/codecentric/spring-boot-admin/tree/master/spring-boot-admin-samples/spring-boot-admin-sample-zookeeper/]].

 1. Add spring-cloud-starter-eureka dependency to the pom.xml file.